 We invite you check out the many resources available online, in the resource library, and within the larger university.
-For more information, contact Christopher T. Copeland, Director of Leadership Development & Spiritual Life and Assistant Professor of the Practice of Spirituality, at email@example.com, 336.758.3629, or Wingate Hall 108D.
+For more information, contact John Senior, Assistant Dean of Vocational Formation and Director of the Art of Ministry Program, at email@example.com or 336.758.5523.

 Pathways in Ministry